OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Members_management.md

 ## Groups

-Here you can add, create and remove groups from the OpenOlat course, as well as display the groups associated with the course in tabular form.
-This gives you a quick overview of the course-specific groups and the number of group participants.
+Hier sehen Sie die Gruppen des Kurses.
+You can add, create and remove groups from the OpenOlat course, as well as display the groups associated with the course in tabular form.

 Clicking on a group name or on "Modify" opens the group itself in a new OpenOlat tab and takes you as a group coach to the group administration.
 How